Molly Peters: Personal life

 When she was young, she gave birth to a daughter, whom she gave up for adoption.
 Peters later married and lived with her husband in Ipswich, Suffolk.
-She and her husband had a son, who has since died.
+She and her husband had a son, who died in 2013.
 In 2011, Peters suffered a mild stroke.

 Death

 Peters died on 29 May 2017, at the age of 78 at Taunton Hospital, Somerset.